 - 6.19 Details of individual housing allocations are provided below in the Schedule of Housing Proposals and Sites.
-The housing sites are mapped by settlement and are shown alongside all other allocations in the relevant Place Strategies (section 11 to 17).
-Allocations have been selected on the basis of their availability, deliverability and viability as described above. - 6.20 Apart from the Local Allocations referred to below, no detailed phasing requirements are set, although the choice of development sites has been guided by Policy CS2: Selection of Development Sites.
+The housing sites are mapped by settlement and are shown alongside all other allocations in the relevant Place Strategies (sections 11 to 17).
+Allocations have been selected on the basis of their suitability, achievability, availability, deliverability and viability as described above. - 6.20 Apart from the Local Allocations referred to below, no detailed phasing requirements are set, although the choice of development sites has been guided by Policy CS2: Selection of Development Sites.
 A steady delivery of housing land must be encouraged over the plan period and to also ensure a five year housing land supply is maintained.
 Sites in Part 1 of the schedule are available at any time subject to typical considerations of infrastructure capacity, local character and amenity.
 There will be a natural control over many of the larger allocations where infrastructure requirements, physical capacity to deliver, market conditions etc. are more critical.
-Sites in Part 2 of the schedule are programmed for development from 2021 onwards. - 6.21 The housing schedule provides for an indicative capacity of 3,685 dwellings. - 6.22 Other housing sites that come forward through the planning application process will be treated on their merits and in accordance with relevant national and local policies.
+Sites in Part 2 of the schedule are programmed for delivery from 2021 onwards20. - 6.21 The housing schedule provides for an indicative capacity of 4,075 dwellings.
+The net capacity figures specified provide an estimate of expected capacity and should not be treated as a maxima.
+Final dwelling capacities will be tested through the planning application process, where detailed schemes will be expected to demonstrate compliance with specified requirements and other relevant policies and guidance. - 6.22 Other housing sites that come forward through the planning application process will be treated on their merits and in accordance with relevant national and local policies.